enp1s0/shmpi/README.md

 ## Custom buffer
 By defining a buffer class which inherits `shmpi::buffer`, you can easily use this framework on your device.
+The buffer adopts **double buffering**, which uses double memory space to overlap device-host and node-node data transfer.
 See [shmpi.hpp](./include/shmpi/shmpi.hpp), [cpu_buffer.hpp](./test/cpu_buffer.hpp) and [opencl_buffer.hpp](./include/shmpi/opencl_buffer.hpp) for example.

 ## License